-- Scheduling and operating more than one course in the same classroom/laboratory with the same instructor is not allowed. - Safety will be reinforced and tested at the beginning of each course. - Students must complete installation and service core with a score of 80/C or higher in classwork to advance to the next level.
+- Scheduling and operating more than one course in the same classroom/laboratory with the same teacher is not allowed. - Safety will be reinforced and tested at the beginning of each course. - Students must complete Installation and Service Core with a score of 80/C or higher in class work to advance to the next level.

-Installation and Service Core-Course Code: 993001
+Industrial Maintenance-Course Code: 993011